gregory-ledenev/java-class-extension/doc/introduction.md

    * Enables complex hierarchies and method overriding
    * Dynamic methods overriding in Dynamic Class Extensions
    * Dynamic interfaces composition in Dynamic Class Extensions
+   * Dynamic unions by adopting common interfaces in Dynamic Class Extensions
 2. _Static_ Extensions are fully functional classes
    * Can add and manage new state
    * Support for additional helper methods